acend/kubernetes-basics-training/content/en/docs/scaling/_index.md

 Our example application has a health check context named health: `{{% onlyWhenNot openshift %}}http://<node-ip>:<node-port>/health{{% /onlyWhenNot %}}{{% onlyWhen openshift %}}http://${URL}/health{{% /onlyWhen %}}`
 {{% /onlyWhenNot %}}
 {{% onlyWhen sbb %}}
-Our example application has a health check context named health: `http://localhost:{{% param "images.training-image-probe-port" %}}/health`.
+Our example application has a health check context named health: `http://localhost:{{% param "containerImages.training-image-probe-port" %}}/health`.
 This port is not exposed by a service.
 It is only accessible inside the cluster.
 {{% /onlyWhen %}}